simonarvin/eyeloop/importers/README.md

 To use a video sequence for eye-tracking, we use an *importer* class as a bridge to EyeLoop's engine.
 The importer fetches the video sequence from the camera, or offline from a directory, and imports it.
 Briefly, the importer main class ```IMPORTER``` includes functions to rotate, resize and save the video stream.
 Additionally, it *arms* the engine by passing neccesary variables.

 ## Why use an importer? ##
-The reason for using import modules, rather than having it "built-in", is to prevent incompatibilities.
-For example, while most web-cameras are compatible with opencv (importer *cv*), Vimba-based cameras, such as Allied Vision cameras, are not.
+The reason for using an *importer* class, rather than having video importation "*built-in*", is to avoid incompatibilities.
+For example, while most web-cameras are compatible with opencv (importer *cv*), Vimba-based cameras (Allied Vision cameras), are not.
 Thus, by modularizing the importation of image frames, EyeLoop is easily integrated in markedly different setups.

+## Importers ##

+- Most cameras are compatible with the *cv Importer* (default).
+- Allied Vision cameras require the Vimba-based *Importer*, *vimba*.

 ## Building your first custom importer ##
-To build our first custom importer, we instantiate our Importer class:
+To build our first custom importer, we instantiate our *Importer* class:
 ```python
 class Importer(IMPORTER):
     def __init__(self, ENGINE) -> None: